andycranston/pngshot/README.md

 ```

 A "spinner" appears - this is a repeating of sequence of the / - \ and | characters.
 You will
 see the effect when you run the program.
-It basically means the program is ready to take
+It means the `pngshot.py` program is ready to take
 screenshots.

 Copy the `scrtrigger.py` Python program to another system on your network that has